 For the purposes of this section, a virtual learning program is defined as a form of distance education that uses the Internet and computer technologies to connect teachers and students and deliver curriculum with students fewer than five hours per week of instruction at a supervised brick and mortar school site location.
 Does the school have a virtual learning program? ☐ Yes ☒ No Maximum enrollment of the virtual learning program: Maximum percentage of total student population enrolled in the virtual learning program: Grades served by the virtual learning program: For the purposes of this section, blended learning is defined as a program where students receive instruction at a supervised brick and mortar school site location for five hours or more per week and in part through a virtual learning program or alternative learning experience in which students have some element of control over time, place, path, and/or pace.
-Does the school have a blended learning program?
-Yes No Maximum enrollment of the blended learning program: Maximum percentage of total student population enrolled in the blended learning program: ---- Grades served by the blended learning program:

-xhibit B: Performance Fra meworks (Academi ic.
+Does the school have a blended learning program? $oximes$ Yes $oximes$ No Maximum enrollment of the blended learning program: 1125 (anticipated SY 17-18 enrollment, in subsequent years of 5 year contract, maximum enrollment in blended program will be equal to total enrollment of the school.)
+Maximum percentage of total student population enrolled in the blended learning program: 100% Grades served by the blended learning program: K-12 xhibit B: Performance Fra meworks (Academi ic.
 Financial, and d Organizational -- --------------------------- ------------------ -------------------- ------------------